What kind of bike do I need to ride Dusty Moon?

 Will there be toilets available?

-There will be toilets available at the starting point, but you are on your own for the rest of the route.
+There will be toilets available at the starting point and the food supply stations, but you are on your own for the rest of the route.
 Please be courteous and always leave no trace when you are out riding.

 What time does the event start?

 You can arrive anytime between 8 am and 9 am to start.
 You can register at the start location.
-You'll need to give us your name in order to receive your welcome package, including your wristband, Dusty Moon scarf, meal and drink ticket and goodies from our sponsors.
+You'll need to give us your name in order to receive your wristband, meal and drink tickets.
 Once you have registered you can start your ride.

 Your confirmation email also counts as your ticket.

-IMPORTANT: If you subscribed for multiple riders, please let us know the names of the participants by sending an email to firstname.lastname@example.org
+IMPORTANT: If you subscribe for multiple riders, please let us know the names of the participants by sending an email to firstname.lastname@example.org